Verkle Tree

 Tree Width: Verkle trees can have wider branching.

-Cryptographic Assumptions: Verkle requires stronger crypto assumptions.
+Cryptographic Assumptions: Verkle requires stronger cryptographic assumptions.

 Use in Ethereum